Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing: Introduction

-Thereby, the semantic parsing process can now be broken down into the subtasks of extracting the semantic anchors from input utterances and subsequently recombining the identified semantic anchors into the target logical form based on some specific grammar.
+Thereby, the semantic parsing process can now be broken down into the subtasks of extracting the semantic anchors from input utterances and subsequently recombining the identified semantic anchors into the target logical form based on certain formal syntax.
 We accordingly design two intermediate supervision tasks, namely \textit{Semantic Anchor Extraction} and \textit{Semantic Anchor Alignment}, for explicitly guiding the PLMs to address the structural information alongside the model fine-tuning process.
-Unlike the previous multi-task learning works that regard PLM as a whole \cite{radford2019language, aghajanyan2021muppet, xie2022unifiedskg}, we propose a hierarchical decoder architecture that self-adaptively attends to the PLM inner decoder layers for learning the intermediate supervision objectives.
-Eventually, this framework can equip the PLMs with intrinsic interpretability where the hidden representations of intermediate decoders originally concealed inside the PLMs are now readable for further analysis and investigation.
+Unlike the previous multi-task learning works that regard PLM as a whole \cite{radford2019language, aghajanyan2021muppet, xie2022unifiedskg}, we propose a hierarchical decoder architecture that self-adaptively attends to the PLM decoder layers for learning the intermediate supervision objectives.
+Eventually, this framework can equip the PLMs with intrinsic interpretability where the hidden representations of inner decoders originally concealed inside the PLMs are now unveiled for human analysis and investigation.

 Experimental results show that our proposed framework can consistently improve PLMs' performance on semantic parsing datasets \textsc{Overnight}, \textsc{KQA Pro} and \textsc{WikiSQL}.
-By investigating the inner representations of the hierarchical decoders, our method also provides a novel testbed for interpreting the intermediate process of logical form generation.
+By investigating the inner representations of a PLM, our method also provides a novel testbed for interpreting the intermediate process of neural semantic parsing.
 In summary, our work contributes to the following aspects:

-\begin{itemize} \item In this work, we summarize two major issues that hinder the current PLM-based semantic parsing methods: a) negligence of logical form structures, and b) lack of intrinsic interpretability. \item To alleviate the problems, we propose a novel framework with hierarchical decoder and intermediate supervision tasks \textit{Semantic Anchor Extraction} and \textit{Semantic Anchor Alignment} that explicitly highlight the structural information alongside the PLM fine-tuning process. \item By investigating the intermediate decoder representations, this is also the first work in the field addressing the intrinsic interpretability of PLM-based semantic parsers. \end{itemize}
+\begin{itemize} \item In this work, we summarize two major issues that hinder the neural semantic parsers: a) negligence of logical form structures, and b) lack of intrinsic interpretability. \item To alleviate the problems, we propose a novel framework with hierarchical decoder and intermediate supervision tasks \textit{Semantic Anchor Extraction} and \textit{Semantic Anchor Alignment} that explicitly highlight the structural information alongside the PLM fine-tuning. \item By investigating the inner layer representations, this is also the first work in the field addressing the intrinsic interpretability of PLM-based semantic parsers. \end{itemize}